esilver0/CATT/sslstrip-experiment.md

 </pre>
 Replace the part in bold with the file location.

+*See WARNING above before proceeding* \
-*See WARNING above* Clear any line containg nyu.
+Clear any line containg nyu.

-After saving the changes, run
+Save the changes, then run

 ```
 firefox